Does Having a Pool Increase Home Insurance?

 Adding a pool to your property generally increases your home insurance premiums.
 This is due to the higher risk associated with owning a pool.

-- Property Value: A pool adds value to your home, and insurance policies need to cover this increased value.
-For instance, Luxury Fiberglass Pools can significantly boost your property’s market value, leading to higher insurance costs to ensure adequate coverage.
+• Property Value: A pool adds value to your home, and insurance policies need to cover this increased value.
+A fiberglass pool can significantly boost your property’s market value, leading to higher insurance costs to ensure adequate coverage.

 Fiberglass Pools and Insurance Considerations